omnetpp/omnetpp/doc/src/userguide/sequence-chart.rst

    record-eventlog = true

 into the INI file.
-Additionally, you can use the :literal:`--record-evenlog` command line option or just click the record button on the Qtenv toolbar before starting the simulation.
+Additionally, you can use the :literal:`--record-eventlog` command line option or just click the record button on the Qtenv toolbar before starting the simulation.

 .. figure:: pictures/INI-Eventlog.png